 Chapter 1606 The Montgomery GI Bill Selected Reserve: Provides educational benefits for members of the Selected Reserve.
 Applicants must have a six-year obligation and must remain in good standing with a Reserve unit.

-Hinson-Hazelwood Act: Criswell College is not a public institution and therefore is not eligible for participation in this Texas program.
-For more information about the Hazelwood Act please click here.
+Hinson-Hazlewood Act: Criswell College is not a public institution and therefore is not eligible for participation in this Texas program.
+For more information about the Hazlewood Act please click here.